phile21/alx-system_engineering-devops/0x01-shell_permissions/README.md

 John Doe - A script that sets mode of a file

 Look in the mirror - A script that sets one file mode to match another

+Directories - A script that adds execute permission to all subdirectories of current directory for all